ljantzen/obsidian-logging/README.md

 ### -l  or --list

 You can list the current days log entries by specifying the -l option.
+If olog is invoked without any arguments, this is the default action.

 ### -b <days> or --back <days>